Connor Hall (footballer, born 1998): Chorley

 Hall scored an extra time winning goal in the FA Cup first round against League one side Wigan Athletic at the DW Stadium.
 In the second round Hall scored the equalising goal to make it 1–1 in the 60th minute, as Chorley came back to knock league one side Peterborough United out 2–1 at London Road, with the winning goal coming from Lewis Baines in the 62nd minute On 24 December, Chorley signed him permanently.

 Following a disrupted 2020–21 campaign due to COVID-19, Hall scored his first goals of the 2021–22 season during Chorley's 9–0 thrashing of Gloucester City in September 2021, netting in the 31st and 61st minute.

 Following three goals in four matches with Chorley firmly in the play-off picture, Hall won the December 2022 Player of the Month award for the National League North.

 Solihull Moors

 On 27 May 2023, Hall agreed to sign for National League club Solihull Moors on a two-year deal.

 On 29 September 2023, Hall joined National League South side, Farnborough on a 28-day loan.
 Two goals in his first six appearances for the Hampshire-based side, saw Hall's loan extended until January 2024.

 On 30 December 2023, Hall joined National League North club Brackley Town on loan.
 Two days later, he scored a hat-trick on his debut as his new side defeated Banbury United 3–1.

 Brackley Town

 On 1 July, Solihull Moors announced that, following a successful loan spell at Brackley Town, Hall had joined Brackley on a permanent deal.
+Hall scored eighteen league goals in his first season as Brackley won the National League North title.
+He left the club at the end of the 2025–26 season following relegation back to the division.
+In total he scored thirty goals in 92 appearances for Brackley.

+Maidenhead United

+In June 2026, Hall signed for Maidenhead United.